This page contains affiliate links. Please read our disclosure for more info.

 Details: Find it just outside Shibuya Station.

-The newest observatory in Tokyo is Shibuya Sky.
-At 228 metres it’s the tallest skyscraper in Shibuya and towers above Shibuya Scramble Square.
+Shibuya Sky has the best view of Tokyo.
+At 228 metres, it’s the tallest skyscraper in Shibuya and towers above Shibuya Scramble Square.

-There are open-air 360º views of the city including the Shibuya Crossing, Tokyo Tower, Tokyo Stadium, and even Mt Fuji if it’s clear.
+What makes it unique is that the top floor is open-air with 360º views of the city including the Shibuya Crossing, Yoyogi Park, Tokyo Tower, Tokyo Stadium, and even Mt Fuji if it’s clear.
+You can really appreciate the scale of the huge city.

 One of the most iconic experiences in Japan is singing karaoke.
 There’s no need to embarrass yourself in front of a crowd as it’s very common in Japan to rent a private karaoke booth.